-Compact all HBP paving to between 92 and 96 percent of Maximum Theoretical (Rice) Density (CP 51: Maximum Specific Gravity of Bituminous Paving Mixtures) with the average of five random and consecutive density tests equaling at least 93 percent of T209.
+Compact all HBP paving to between 92-96% of Maximum Theoretical (Rice) Density (CP 51: Maximum Specific Gravity of Bituminous Paving Mixtures) with the average of five random and consecutive density tests equaling at least 93% of T209.

-Compaction of less than 92 percent of maximum theoretical (Rice) density will be cause for removal and replacement.
+Compaction of less than 92% of maximum theoretical (Rice) density will be cause for removal and replacement.